Get started at Melbourne with information on how to accept your offer and enroll into your degree.

 Semester 1 Census Date*: Last day to withdraw from standard Semester 1 subjects without incurring subject fees and a ‘WD’ (withdrawn) result

 Last day to withdraw from Semester 1 subjects without incurring a ‘F’ (fail) grade

 Note: Intensive Subjects have different census dates.
 You can view the census date for a subject in the Handbook.
 For your enrolled subjects you can check the census dates via the My Enrolment portlet.

-After enrolling into subjects, you will need to register for classes and create your timetable for the coming semester in your my.unimelb account.
+After enrolling into subjects, you will need to build your timetable for the coming semester in your my.unimelb account.

 I can’t enrol into a subject in my.unimelb, what do I do?

 First, check that you are eligible to enrol into the subject, and that you meet any prerequisites listed in the handbook.
 If for some reason you are unable to enrol via my.unimelb, you can request assistance by lodging an Enrolment Variation form.

 I received an exemption in my letter of offer but the subject is still on my study plan, what should I do?

 Submit an Enrolment Variation form online to request the removal of the exempted subject from your study plan.
 You will need to attach a copy of your letter of offer as evidence of the exemption.

 When is the last day that I can add new subjects?